Bird of Paradise (1932 film): Reception

 Bird of Paradise created a scandal after its release owing to a scene which appeared to show Dolores del Río swimming naked.
 She was, in fact, wearing a flesh-coloured G-string.
-The film was made before the Production Code was strictly enforced, so brief nudity in American movies was not unknown.
+The film was made before the Production Code was strictly enforced, so brief nudity in American movies was still allowed and was seen in a few films at the time.
 Film director Orson Welles said del Río represented the highest erotic ideal with her performance in the film.

-Box Office
+Box office

-The film lost an estimated $250,000 at the box office.
+The film lost an estimated $250,000 for studio RKO after taking into account distribution costs.

-The film is recognized by American Film Institute in these lists: